cheapjack/whitcraft/README.md

 ## WhitCraft

-### A custom pocketmine server for Whitworth Art Gallery
+### A custom pocketmine server for Whitworth Art Gallery, Museum of the Year 2015

  * Trees
- * Working Lifts
- * Flaky WorldEdit
+ * WorldEdit
  * Encrypted Login
  * Lots of brick and lots of white clay